airwallex/platform-onboarding-sdk-demo/integrations/react/README.md

-# AIRWALLEX SCALE WEB SDK
+# AIRWALLEX Platform Onboarding SDK

-This is a demo web application to showcase the Airwallex Onboarding Web SDK with React.
+This is a demo web application to showcase the Airwallex Platform Onboarding SDK with React.

 ## Development